shivamvijaywargi/mernspace-auth-service/README.md

 # MERN Space Pizza Auth Service

 Welcome to the MERN Space Pizza Auth Service!
 This service is an essential component of the Space Pizza project, providing secure authentication and authorization functionalities.
-Built using Express, TypeScript, TypeORM, and PostgreSQL, it ensures your pizza orders and space adventures are protected.
+Built using Express, TypeScript, TypeORM, and PostgreSQL, it ensures your pizza orders and space adventures are protected😉.

 ## Table of Contents